 In fact, making your custom, one-of-a-kind pizza is more like T&M: while you’re developing your idea, the factors are changing and the final price can only be calculated when you’re done changing your order.

 What can change about the software?

-Assuming you have an idea for a product, you’ve done all the research, you have all the requirements listed and described, assuming that you are prepared to get a reliable estimate (if you don’t know how to do it, take a look at this article: How to prepare software yourself for software estimation?), it is still hard to predict what may happen when you start the development.
+Assuming you have an idea for a product, you’ve done all the research, you have all the requirements listed and described, assuming that you are prepared to get a reliable estimate, it is still hard to predict what may happen when you start the development.
 When you go to this big conference and talk to the potential investors, or when your main competitor releases a new feature, you may want to have some flexibility in your project.
 So what scenarios are common while building a software product?

 First of all, there are always changes to the scope in different phases of the project.
 You may not know exactly what you want from the very beginning and it’s only natural that you will feel like you need some adjustments or additional functionalities.
 It’s hard to predict that when the project starts.
 There are a lot of reasons why the scope may change, listing just a few of them: